Cart

 If you weigh less than 130 pounds, you’ll likely feel most comfortable on a softer mattress.
 Because you don't sink as deeply into the mattress surface, a firm bed can feel hard and unyielding, failing to cushion your joints.
 A softer feel allows for proper body contouring, especially for side sleepers who need extra give around the shoulders and hips.
 According to the Sleep Foundation, this cushioning is key to relieving pressure.
 Memory foam and some softer hybrid models are excellent choices because they hug your curves and provide gentle support without feeling stiff.

-For Average Weight Sleepers
+Medium-Firm Support for Average Weight Sleepers

 For those who weigh between 130 and 230 pounds, a medium-firm mattress usually hits the sweet spot.
 This firmness level offers a perfect balance of supportive structure and comfortable cushioning.
 It’s firm enough to keep your spine aligned without causing you to sink too far, but soft enough to relieve pressure on your joints.
 This versatility makes medium-firm a great option for all sleeping positions, from back and side to stomach.
 Many of the most popular beds on the market, like the Helix Mattress line, fall into this category, providing that ideal blend of comfort and support.